-ATHENIAN: Nearly all of them, my friends, seem to be ignorant of the nature and power of the soul, especially in what relates to her origin: they do not know that she is among the first of things, and before all bodies, and is the chief author of their changes and transpositions.
-And if this is true, and if the soul is older than the body, must not the things which are of the soul's kindred be of necessity prior to those which appertain to the body?
+ignorant of the nature and power of the soul, especially in what last, and that which is last to be first, and hence they have fallen ATHENIAN: Nearly all of them, my friends, seem to be relates to her origin: they do not know that she is among the first of things, and before all bodies, and is the chief author of their changes and transpositions.
+And if this is true, and if the soul is older than the body, must not the things which are of the soul's kindred be of necessity prior to those which appertain to CLEINIAS: Certainly.